Carschooling: How to Homeschool on the Go

 What about car or motion sickness?

 We are very fortunate that none of us get car sick.
-I am aware that many kids do get carsick so carschooling in this manner is not an option for everyone.
-In this case though I would definitely still do audio books and podcasts.
+I am aware that many kids (and their parents) do get carsick so carschooling in this manner is not an option for everyone.
+If this were the case for us I would definitely still do audio books and podcasts because those still add a ton of value to car rides.